n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.bitly.md

+---
+title: Bitly node - n8n Documentation
+description: Documentation for the Bitly node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Bitly

 The Bitly node allows you to automate work in Bitly, and integrate Bitly with other applications. n8n has built-in support for a wide range of Bitly features, including creating, getting, and updating links.